HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Making orecchiette in Southern Italy cooking class

-The name itself, “pasta” references the word paste, meaning the dough, as opposed to maccheroni, meaning the noodle.
+The name “pasta” references the word paste, meaning the dough, as opposed to maccheroni, meaning the noodle.
 Italy’s warm climate has always allowed for fresh vegetables and herbs, and as the tomato entered the culinary scene, it became one of the noodle’s most favorite compliments, especially south of Rome.

-Archaeologists and anthropologists point towards Asia as pasta’s origin but have found evidence of pasta types existing on the Italian Peninsula long before Marco Polo traveled eastward in the 13th-century.
+Archaeologists and anthropologists point towards Asia as pasta’s origin, but have found evidence of pasta types existing on the Italian Peninsula long before Marco Polo traveled eastward in the 13th century.
 Once it reached the Mediterranean, making pasta was refined and became rooted in Italian culture.

-Rather than stumbling on one of the traditional pasta dishes by happenstance, you can get a hands-on experience in a cooking class that can teach you how to make authentic noodles and dishes specific to the region you are visiting, which you can then take home to sample over and over again.
+Rather than stumbling on one of the traditional pasta dishes by happenstance, you can get hands-on experience in a cooking class that will teach you how to make authentic noodles and dishes specific to the region you are visiting, which you can then take home to sample over and over again.

-Where to Visit: Verona | Tuscany | Rome | Bologna | Genoa | Naples
+Where to Visit for Pasta: Verona • Tuscany • Rome • Bologna • Genoa • Naples

 3. Gelato